archusXIV/mpv-playlists-manager/README.md

 ## Please update your mpmrc file on each release
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created and merged with your mpmrc file, of course a backup will be generated under mpmrc.orig.
 Remember some of the changes are **crucial**...

-## Changelog: version 2.6-9
+## Changelog: version 2.7-0
+- Added the same awk block from _RemoveCrap function in _EditListTitles function and fixed bug when renaming titles is done in temporary files.
 - Updated doc/{mpmrc,themerc}
-- Add an awk block to rename duplicate titles in _RemoveCrap function.
+- Added an awk block to rename duplicate titles in _RemoveCrap function.
 - Added few more themes in the themerc file.
-- Updated shellcheck codes at the top of some files, and added some comments in the code.
-- Updated the wiki page and the README.md file.
-- Updated extra/somabox script to version 0.8.

 ## Mpv interfaces
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.